jacalata/embedding-api-v3-samples/getting-started.md

 </tableau-viz>
 ```

-Let’s take a closer look at the key parts of creating an embedded viz.
+Now, to understand the code you've copied, let’s take a closer look at the key parts of creating an embedded viz.

 ## Access the API